Gokul-Krish01/Gokul-Krish01/Readme.md

 # Welcome to My GitHub Profile! 👋

 ## About Me

-I'm an enthusiastic AI student currently in my 3rd year of B.Tech in AI & Data Science.
-I have a passion for coding, problem-solving, and continuous learning.
+Passionated AI student with a strong interest in machine learning, web development, and IoT.
+Eager to contribute to real-world projects while growing through hands-on challenges and professional growth in cutting-edge technologies.
 Here are some highlights about me:

 - 📚 Education: B.Tech in Artificial Intelligence & Data Science
 - 🖥️ Programming Languages: Python, Java